 For other resorts that specialize in team events, check out:

 Lodging ranges from suites and studios to 3-bedroom condos variously located on or near the beach or around the tennis courts.
-Rates vary seasonally, but differ from those in southern Florida by being highest in summer and over Sspring Break, lowest in winter.
-See their website for specific prices for the dates that interest you.
+Rates vary seasonally, but differ from those in southern Florida by being highest in summer and over Spring Break, lowest in winter.9011 Hwy.
+98 East

 Seasons.
 High season here is May to Labor Day, when tourists are more prevalent; however tennis teams and groups of players tend to come during spring and fall.